kkevinkko/data-structures/README.md

 for loop will do a ++, so you'd want to decrement to move back.

 ## Stacks (ADT/Restriced DS)
+* Notice that it can essentially be just a list, with limited access.
+    * Only get and put at one end of the list.
 * Inorder Iteration (Depth-first)
     * init: Find leftmost descendant of root, then push everything on the way.
     * Why?
 No matter how big the tree, the leftmost is the smallest, guaranteed?